its-puneet/Geeky-Coders/Text_to_Speech/README.md

 # Text to Speech
 ## Get started

 This is a simple text to speech Project.
 It converts any given text to speech.
-This project is made using python 3
+This project is made using python 3 so you need python 3 install in you computer.

 ## How to run the project

-- First download the program
+- First download the project

 - Install the requirements
 ```bash